-Please be on time for all meets.
-At least 30 minutes prior to scheduled time on fixture card.
+Please be on time for all meets, at least 30 minutes prior to scheduled time on fixture card.
 The time on your fixture card designates the time the hounds will be cast.

-Seniors with colors: Those with seniority ride first in line behind the Field Master.
+Seniors with Colors: Those with seniority ride first in line behind the Field Master.
 Sharing this position is encouraged.

 Seniors without colors, juniors "with buttons" follow seniors with colors.